CHARAF-EDDAHHANI/printf/README.md

-this is the first team project in the ALX programme with my partner Mr SAAD OUCHAMA . about the PRINTF function
+this is the first team project in the ALX programme with my partner Mr SAAD OUCHAMA .